Deep Face Restoration: A Survey

+\textbf{Analysis of Face Image}.
 As we can see, the captured face images contain a wide variety of information related to humans, such as human face geometry spatial distribution information.
-Thus, different from general image restoration task, the face geometry information (\ie facial prior) can be exploited for face restoration.
+Thus, different from the general image restoration task, the face geometry information (\ie facial prior) can be exploited for face restoration.
 In the past decades, a large amount of human face information in face images has been explored to assist in face restoration.
-Generally speaking, the information in face image can be divided into three categories: human attribute information, human identity information, and other prior information.
+Generally speaking, the information in the face image can be divided into three categories: human attribute information, human identity information, and other prior information.
 We introduce them as follows.

-\textbf{Human Attribute Information.} As illustrated in Fig. \ref{fig:attribute}, a face image usually contains special attributes of a figure, such as gender, age, glasses, emotion \etc These face affiliated attributes are beneficial to multiple tasks, including face recognition~\cite{tu2021joint,deng2020retinaface}, face verification~\cite{kumar2009attribute}, and face restoration~\cite{liu2021cg,xia2021towards}.
+\textit{Human Attribute Information}.
+As illustrated in Fig. \ref{fig:attribute}, a face image usually contains special attributes of a figure, such as gender, age, glasses, emotion \etc These face affiliated attributes are beneficial to multiple tasks, including face recognition~\cite{tu2021joint,deng2020retinaface}, face verification~\cite{kumar2009attribute}, and face restoration~\cite{liu2021cg,xia2021towards}.
 As the degradation in face images is rather diverse and complex, it is difficult for the restoration model to recover the clear image relying only on the degraded image.
-Therefore, some methods~\cite{dogan2019exemplar, wang2021towards,liu2021cg} exploit human attributes in the face image as additional information to guide the restoration process.
+Therefore, some methods~\cite{dogan2019exemplar,wang2021towards,liu2021cg} exploit human attributes in the face image as additional information to guide the restoration process.
 For example, Liu \etal \cite{liu2021cg} introduce the class-attribute information into the local detail restoration stage to further enhance local details.